 Not only will you study (during a specific completion timeline), write about and review each product, but you will be asked to do (not just watch) some of the more active topics (ballet, modern, stretch etc.).
 There will be certain time frames where you will work on several subjects simultaneously.
 Of course, you will listen to your body and do what is comfortable for you.
 Modify where it is necessary.
 No dance experience is required to take this course.

 When we study Choreography and Dance Composition, Creative Worship, and others, you’ll be given video assignments respectively.
 Do not worry... you do not have to already be an expert in these areas to learn.
 This is designed for ALL skill levels.
 You’ll have a place on a private Facebook page where you may upload your video assignments for peer review.
 Your video assignments will be uploaded to Youtube, then shared to the private Facebook page and to Moodle (the grading system's website).

+You'll eventually write an essay on each and every product (books and videos).
 Your one page written essays (200-400 words) will be sent via email to your accountability partner for encouragement, as well as into the grading system's web site for your credit.

 Your 3 sentence evaluations of each product will be uploaded to the DFH book store in two places.

 Then you may choose to also copy and paste them into the same products, respectively, in Amazon.com.

 So you must be able to understand these on-line vehicles.

 It goes without saying that you'll need a computer, a phone camera or some sort of camera that you can upload short video clips and of course internet access.